vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

 workaround and deletes the cluster and its associated resources forcefully.
 It should be noted that to be able to use this option, the user must have the following rights
 ```
-Full Control: CSE:NATIVECLUSTER (Administrator Full Control if not owner)
+cse:nativeCluster: Full Access (Administrator Full Control if not owner)
 vApp: Delete
 Organization vDC Gateway: Configure NAT
 Organization vDC Gateway: View